Article Overview: Pros & Cons of Living in Houston, Texas

 To that end, you’ll need to get used to the smell of citronella candles and bug spray while living in Houston.
-The mosquitos are aggressive and prolific multipliers, causing a headache and a half.
+The mosquitos are aggressive and prolific multipliers.

-Well, this con of living in Houston probably doesn’t need much explanation.
-Simply put, you’ll definitely need to own a car while living in Texas because things are spread far apart and public transportation leaves much to be desired.
-Also, Texans love (big) cars, especially trucks.
+This con of living in Houston probably doesn’t need much explanation.
+Simply put, you’ll definitely need to own a car while living in Houston because things are spread far apart and public transportation leaves much to be desired.
+Also, Houston residents love (big) cars, especially trucks.